rabiaabass/rabiaabass/README.md

 ### Hi there 👋

-I'm Rabia from Turkey,and I do web development.🌱I'm currently improving my .net core skills.I really enjoy learning languages and frameworks like C# and .Net.🌱I'm currently following the latest technology.
+I'm Rabia from Turkey,and I do web development.🌱I'm currently improving my .Net Core skills.I really enjoy learning languages and frameworks like C# and .Net.🌱I'm currently following the latest technology.